snapkr/docker_introduction/examples/example3/README.md

 ### Connect Multiple Containers

-Now lets do some copy-pase work and spin up an application consisting of multiple containers and two neworks.
+Now lets do some copy&paste work and spin up an application consisting of multiple containers and two neworks.
+The architecture will look as follows with the `voting-app` and `results-app` being part of the `frontend-network` and `backend-network` and the remaining containers only to the `backend-network`.
 ![architecture](architecture.png)
 ````
 docker network create frontend-network